kmaida/auth-architecture-ng/README.md

 1. Clone this repo
 2. Remove the `.sample` suffix from `.env.sample` (and make the changes mentioned in the file)
-3. From the cloned `auth-architecture` root folder, run: `docker compose up -d`
+3. From the cloned `auth-architecture-ng` root folder, run: `docker compose up -d`
 4. FusionAuth will be installed in a Docker container and will use the included `kickstart.json` to set the appropriate FusionAuth configuration for use with this repo
 5. Verify that FusionAuth is installed and configured properly by navigating to `http://localhost:9011/admin`
 6. If you get a login screen at `http://localhost:9011/admin`, the kickstart was successful